 The system also has the Arduino program included to illustrate how the the weather station can be interfaced, processed and results displayed.
 The Arduino program, as it stands, does not provide any definite calibration for rain and wind speed (if it is accurate, that has happened only by chance :-).
 Wind direction, Temperature and Barometric pressure are accurate.
 If you build it, and use my Arduino program, you will have to spend some time calibrating wind speed, and fine tuning rainfall.
+The program uses very little of the overall Arduino Uno capabilities, so there is much room for expansion and innovation in extra sensors or data processing.

-The non-printable extras I used are listed below, and in the OpenSCAD and Arduino scripts.
+The non-printable extras I used are listed below, and also in the OpenSCAD and Arduino scripts.
 Plus the Arduino gear....
 (I added a Barometric/Temperature sensor, but an obvious extension would be to add Humidity as well.)

 Some suggestions for mounting the sensors are provided, along with glue on brackets and fittings to construct a simple "T" frame combined with aluminium tubing, however this can be adapted as circumstances dictate.